Bachelor of Arts in Studio Art

 The Rose Art Museum offers a Gallery Guide Program that is a great introduction to the field of museum education.

 The Brandeis in Siena program is an exciting summer program combining studio experience, art history coursework, and field trips to historic cultural sites in Tuscany.
 Through this culturally immersive learning experience you’ll come in direct contact with seminal works in the canon of art history and Western culture.
+For more study abroad opportunities, visit the study abroad website.

 Graduate Study and Career Opportunities